 The little boy's mother, who knew of his anger, received the letter and read its contents aloud to the excited family gathered at the supper table.
-But when she came to the closing and the sending of love, she read off the names of those actually greeted in love and then she added (but as though she were merely reading it) "and most of all to Younger Sister".
-The whole family then look at Younger Sister and smiled and rejoiced, because she was also very loving (and for which reason the angry boy, had the truth come out, would have been blamed by the others in the family, or at least wondered about).
+But when she came to the closing and the sending of love, she read off the names of those actually greeted in love and then she added (but as though she were merely reading it) "and most of all to Youngest Sister."
+The whole family then looked at Youngest Sister and smiled and rejoiced, because she was also very loving (and for which reason the angry boy, had the truth come out, would have been blamed by the others in the family, or at least wondered about).

 The little boy was very much ashamed, and while he would fall short of what he knew to be the right thing more than once again during the course of his life, he became known among his friends as someone very anxious to give people another chance, even when they did not seem to deserve it.